kupira/BlueRice/README.md

 - Connect and disconnect devices based on current status
 - Highlight connected devices in the menu
-- Configurable settings:
-  - Show/hide MAC addresses
-  - Auto-connect last device
+- Notifications
-  - Connection timeout
+- Configurable settings
-  - Skip menu on successful operation
 - Modular architecture for future GUI frontends

 ---